common name: Brazilian peppertree seed chalcid

 Figure 4.
 Line drawing of mature larva of Megastigmus wasp.
 Drawing by H.E.
 Milliron (1949).

-Pupa: After the larvae of the Brazilian peppertree seed chalcid attain their maximum size, they transform into the pupal stage and remain in a prolonged diapause (or resting) period for several months.
+Pupa: After the larvae of the Brazilian peppertree seed chalcid attain their maximum size, they transform into the pupal stage (Figure 5) and remain in a prolonged diapause (or resting) period for several months.
 Adult emergence seems to be photoperiod induced and occurs when the drupes containing viable pupae are exposed to short day length (12-hour photoperiod), which coincides with the flowering phase of Brazilian peppertree during the fall of the year (Wheeler et al. 2001).

 Figure 5.
 Female pupa of Megastigmus wasp prior to adult emergence.
 Note ovipositor curved over the back of the abdomen.
 Photograph by H.E.
 Milliron (1949).

 The complete life history of the Brazilian peppertree seed chalcid has not been investigated but a generalized biology of seed-attacking Megastigmus wasps was described by (Milliron 1949).
 After mating, the female deposits an egg inside the developing seed where all life stages of the wasp are passed.
 The egg incubation period is short, and larvae probably hatch in four to five days.
 After several months, a single adult emerges from the seed.
-However, this period may be shorter in M. transvaalensis as adults emerged a few weeks after flower initiation (G.S.
+However, this period may be shorter in Megastigmus transvaalensis as adults emerged a few weeks after flower initiation (G.S.
 Wheeler, unpublished data).
 Prior to emergence of the adult wasp, it is difficult to distinguish between attacked and unattacked drupes as there apparently is no external evidence of the insect developing inside the seed.

 The Brazilian peppertree seed chalcid presumably has two generations per year that are synchronized with the winter and spring drupe production periods of its host plant.
 The sex ratio of wasps emerging from drupes of Brazilian peppertree averaged over a two-year period was 2:1 (females: males) (Wheeler et al. 2001).